mui/material-ui/docs/data/joy/components/link/link.md

 # Link

-<p class="description">The Link component allows you to customize anchor tags with theme colors and typography styles.</p>
+<p class="description">The Link component lets you customize anchor tags with theme colors and typography styles.</p>

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}

 ## Introduction

-The Joy UI Link component replaces the native HTML `<a>` element, and accepts the same props as the [Typography](/joy-ui/react-typography/) component, as well as the system props.
+The Joy UI Link component replaces the native HTML `<a>` element, and accepts the same props as the [Typography](/joy-ui/react-typography/) component, as well as MUI System props.

 {{"demo": "LinkUsage.js", "hideToolbar": true, "bg": "gradient"}}